wso2/docs-is/en/docs/guides/identity-federation/add-idp.md

         authentication takes place.
 Now, if the web application needs to access an API that is protected by OAuth 2.0, the same SAML token is sent to the token endpoint of the Identity Server.
-The **Alias** value you configure in the Identity Server is associated with this token endpoint.
+The **Alias** the value you configure in the Identity Server is associated with this token endpoint.
 This alias value must be added to the audience restriction element of the SAML token.
 When this SAML token is sent to the Identity Server, you obtain an access token, which is used to